GrayGillis/AppleHomePage/README.md

 # AppleHomePage
-A clone of Apple's Home Page "Apple.com"
+A clone of Apple's Home Page "Apple.com" -> created on 7/7/2021

 I created this project to see how close of cloning Apple's Home Page I could get to on my own with HTML5 and Tailwind CSS